-Driver killed in 2-vehicle crash on I-80 near Grant Street
+Driver killed in 2-vehicle crash on I-80 near Crown Point

 CROWN POINT, Ind.
 (WISH) — A driver was killed Saturday in a two-vehicle crash on Interstate 80 in Lake County, Indiana State Police said in a news release.